 Primary School FAQs

-- What grade levels are served in Primary School?
+What grade levels are served in Primary School?

-- Are there reasons to enroll my child in school before kindergarten?
+Are there reasons to enroll my child in school before kindergarten?

-Our faculty are highly trained in documenting learning, including collecting samples of work, photographing children “in the moment,” and recording mastery of a skill or concept.
+Our faculty are highly trained in documenting student development and learning, including collecting samples of work, photographing children “in the moment,” and recording mastery of a skill or concept.
 Following nationally scaled guidelines, we assess each child’s development and, through scheduled conferences, plan and set goals for the child’s particular needs and gifts.

 If you have unanswered questions, we encourage you to e-mail the Primary School Office or call 713.458.6166.
 We are happy to help you find answers.